How to Disable Comments on Your Facebook Wall/Profile [January 2022]

 Although this may not be an ideal solution, like a simple checkbox that will permanently disable comments, this does give you some control over unwanted content.

-How to Turn Off Comments on Facebook Groups
+How to Turn Off Comments on Facebook Pages and Groups

 Facebook has created a way to turn off comments on Facebook pages and groups, but you need to be the group admin or the original poster.

-- From the left-hand side Settings menu on the Facebook page, click “Groups,” then tap on the group you manage.
+- From “Settings” menu on the left-hand side of the Facebook page, click “Groups,” then tap on the group you manage.

 - Scroll through until you find the post you’d like to disable comments on.